Germany

 • Slow progress on new electricity grids to enable the “Energiewende” towards renewable energy

-• Lengthy approval procedures with legal uncertainties
+• Lengthy approval procedures with legal uncertainties (national and EU legislation)

-• A sceptical view on change and new technologies in some parts of society
+• A sceptical view on change a

 OUR CONTRIBUTION TO A COMPETITIVE EUROPE